Scarabol/rock-raiders-web/README.md

 - Right click commands raider and moves camera too
 - Drilling time not related to material
 - Reward screen not reset
+- make game pausable and actually pause in escape screen (also fixes elapsed game time)

 ### Nice to have
 - Requirements tooltip for buildings/vehicles not shown
 - When scene is disposed animation interval must be canceled
 - Camera can glitch through terrain and zoom in/out infinitely
 - Scene should be rendered in its own worker (thread)
+- Teleport In animation for buildings at level start missing

 ### Cosmetics
 - Requested number of raiders not shown in icon panel